 Network Setup & Troubleshooting

-Here are a few tips that will make the ResNet connection process much easier and help protect your computer from viruses & spyware.
+Here are a few tips that will make the ResNet connection process much easier and help protect your computer from viruses and spyware.

 Download and install all available updates for your computer.
 Updating Instructions

 Scanning your computer for viruses and spyware then removing any you find can drastically improve you computer's performance.
-It may speed it up and will help protect your computer and you from identity theft.
+It may speed it up and will help protect your computer and you from malware and other unwanted programs and files on your computer.
 You can learn more about and download anti-spyware software on our Security Page.
 You can also find information on viruses at Microsoft's Security page.

 OSU uses a malware detection service called FireEye on all wired/wireless networks.
 If your computer has a virus/malware infection that gets caught by the FireEye service, your access to internet on campus will be disabled until your computer is cleaned.